equinix-labs/github-runner-on-equinix-metal-workshop/docs/parts/part1.md

-# Part 1: Account Setup and Terraform Install
+# Part 1: Account Setup

 To run this workshop you will need access to an Equinix Metal Account or create a new one following step 1 below.